szorfein/paranoid-ninja/README.md

 ### Systemd
 I'll write some services especially for randomize the MAC address,the timezone and the hostname at boot.
 **TODO List**
-+ Write a configuration file !
-+ Randomize the hostname
 + Add localtime.sh to systemd script
++ Verify the dependencie for wpa_supplicant

 Be careful, the project is not ready for production :)